 Everyone loves tacos, am I right?

-I’m about to make Taco Tuesday (or any other day, for that matter) become a reality in your house.
+I’m about to make Taco Tuesday (or any other day, for that matter) become a reality in your house with these easy fish tacos.

 I particularly love fish tacos, but if you’re like me, you assume that making them at home is a difficult or major undertaking.
 It’s so not!
 I made these last night in under 30 minutes, and they were so delicious and easy that I decided I had to share the recipe with you.
 I even whipped up a very fast and healthier version of the traditional creamy Baja-style sauce to drizzle on the tacos.
 This is a perfect weeknight meal, or a fun dinner party recipe to make for friends.